asoosaialexander/QAReportGenerator/README.md

-# QA Report Generator
+# QAReportGenerator
-Fetch QA metrics from Sonarqube and generate excel report.Cancel Changes
+Fetch QA metrics from Sonarqube and generate excel report.